+Some trends in vendor risks can help your map out some starting risks.
 Hacking, password theft, DDoS attacks, traffic interception, malware, and SQL injection are the most common risks out there.
 But there are others, such as human error, that often go ignored.

 You never know when an unsuspecting employee may accidentally click on a malware link and expose their device and your organization to a threat.
 Or they could fall victim to a phishing scam.

 While your employees’ devices need strong security controls, educating them about such threats is equally important.
 By being aware, they will be more cautious.

 System failures also pose a severe risk.
 Unless your systems are running on high-quality equipment, they are exposed to threats.

 Next, you have to determine the security risks presented by your third-party vendors.
 Unfortunately, there is no telling when a vendor or supplier may misuse your critical data or when malicious actors would use your vendors to steal your data or launch attacks.